 You have the right to make your own decisions about relationships.
-In Ohio, at age 16, you have the right to decide whether you want to participate in sex-this is called the age of consent.
 You can have a relationship with another person, including sex, so long as you know that you can say no to things you do not want to do, understand what you are doing, and understand what might happen as a result.
 This is called informed consent.
 You may have this right even if you have a guardian, but, your guardian may be able to stop your relationship or some of the things you are doing in your relationship.
 If you don't like the decisions your guardian is making about your relationship, you can contact a lawyer for help.
 You can also write to the court to tell the judge what you think.